 What it tastes like: The most tender of all the steaks and very lean, fillet is buttery and mild in flavour.

-How to cook it: Sear the outside until browned, finish in the oven.
+How to cook it: Cooking methods can vary.
+Sear the outside until browned, finish in the oven.
+Or the reverse sear, place in the oven then sear afterwards.

 How it’s sold: Boneless